JensForstmann/CSGO-PHP-TournamentMatchTracker/README.md

 ```

 # MATCH ABORT
 The following is an example how to abort a match.
-It must be send to the script using the tcp socket.
+It must be sent to the script using the tcp socket.

 ```
 {